 This route shows off the scale and diversity of Whitelee, the UK’s largest onshore windfarm.
 It crosses from one side of the site to the other, passing through it’s less visited areas, many of which are rich in forestry.
 You will stand on the highest point in East Renfrewshire (Corse Hill), visit a WWII hurricane crash site, pass an active quarry, and even visit a memorial enclosure!
 Keep a lookout for dragonflies, small birds, woodland mammals and birds of prey.

-Buggy friendly walk – note that the ground is uneven in places due to some loose stone
+Buggy friendly walk – note that much of the route is along loose gravel tracks

 Car parking available at the windfarm entrance off Ardochrig Road (nearest postcode G75 0QN)

 Route: Pass through the gate at the edge of the parking area and after a short walk turn right at the fork, onto Cleughearn Road.
 Keep a look out for a small pond where dragonflies can sometimes be spotted!
 Further along, at a crossroads, continue straight onto the Spine Road.
 Turn left at the end of the road to stay on the Spine Road.
 At this point you are below Corse Hill, the highest point in East Renfewshire and there is a faint (slightly overgrown) path on your left leading up to the top.
 Come back down the same way and turn left on the Spine Road.
 At another crossroads continue straight which takes you off the Spine Road.
 At the end of this track turn right and follow the track round, looking out for a cluster of trees surrounded by a wrought iron fence which will be on the hillside to your right close to Turbine 67.
 This is the Euphemia White Memorial.
 Just after Turbine 59 turn right and the track will lead you back to the Spine Road.
 Turn left and follow it along quite some way, passing a large Quarry before turning left along a track past Turbine 17 and the power station for the windfarm extension.
 You will come to a fork.
 Turn left to head back into the trees and take the second track on your left.
 After Turbine F192 take the track on your right.
 The forestry here has recently been felled so it is possible to see the white memorial cross marking the WWII Hurricane Crash Site if you look across to your right.
-You can walk right up to the memorial by following the directions here (we didn’t do so as there were forestry works in the area at the time) Retrace your steps back until the power station comes into view again.
+Retrace your steps back until the power station comes into view again.
 Turn left at the fork then right at the next fork and continue straight until you emerge onto the Spine Road once again.
 Turn left and follow the road along, passing Lochgoin Farm and Lochgoin Monument on your left and Lochgoin Reservoir on your right.
 Take the third track on your right after the reservoir (through a gate) and turn left at a fork.
 This will lead you to the car park at Whitelee Windfarm Visitor Centre.